redhatdemocentral/cdk-install-demo/README.md

 ----------------------------------
 1. [Download and unzip.](https://github.com/eschabell/cdk-install-demo/archive/master.zip)

+2. Add products as needed (see installs directory).

-2. Run 'init.sh' or 'init.bat' file. 'init.bat' must be run with Administrative privileges.
+3. Run 'init.sh' or 'init.bat' file. 'init.bat' must be run with Administrative privileges.

-3. Read and follow displayed instructions and enjoy the Red Hat Container Development Kit (CDK) on your local machine!
+4. Read and follow displayed instructions and enjoy the Red Hat Container Development Kit (CDK) on your local machine!

 Supporting Articles